MikewrightJS/very-project/README.md

 Tests have been written in React testing library, test files are in their corresponding folders.

-### ESLint
+### MUI

-Eslint has been installed onto this project for style handling and consistency.
+Material UI used in this project to show understanding in using it, combined with module css.

 ## Available Scripts